stephanGarland/genSQL/README.md

 ### Loading data

-For MySQL, if you have access to the host (i.e. not DBaaS), by far the fastest method to load data is by using [LOAD DATA INFILE](https://dev.mysql.com/doc/refman/8.0/en/load-data.html).
+For MySQL, if you have access to the host (i.e. not DBaaS), by far the fastest method to load data is by using [LOAD DATA INFILE](https://dev.mysql.com/doc/refman/8.0/en/load-data.html) from a CSV file.
 To do this, you first need to create the table.
-GenSQL generates a table definition separately from the data CSV, named `tbl_create.sql`.
+When you specify `--filetype csv`, GenSQL generates a table definition separately from the data CSV, named `tbl_create.sql`.
 You can use the `mysql` client to create the table like so:

 ```shell
 mysql -h $HOST -u $USER -p $SCHEMA < tbl_create.sql